shubhdesigns/cramv3/README.md

 A full-stack, AI-powered exam-prep platform for AP, SAT, and ACT.

-> **Note:** This project is configured for deployment on Vercel.
-See frontend/deploy.md for detailed deployment instructions.
+> **Important:** This project is configured for deployment on Vercel.
+See frontend/deploy.md for detailed deployment instructions and environment variables.

 ## Tech Stack